jessiepuls/greetings/README.md

 # Greetings

-Greetings perspective coworker!
+Greetings prospective coworker!
 We're going to try a little exercise so we can try to work through a problem together.

 As a person who is not greeted frequently enough I need a service I can request greetings from at will.
 I've created a webservice to do this, but I don't know what to do now, and I'd like your help.